 Search Engine Optimization is the key to get the ideal customers into a website.
 Through this practice, you can end up in the top results for what potential customers are already searching.
 However, search engines are continually improving their algorithms, so it’s essential to keep on top of things.
-These are the main trends for SEO in 2019!
+These are the main trends for SEO!

 If you’ve had a website for a while, you might find that SEO in 2019 is a continuation of previous years.
 Still, it’s still critical to look into what needs improvement – and what doesn’t.
 The first weeks of the year offer the perfect opportunity to review the status of your online presence.